^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

 Hepatitis is considered one of the main causes of all inflammatory processes in the liver.
-The disease of viral etiology is blamed for the pathologies of this important organ, not accidentally, according to statistics worldwide, there are more than 500 million people with viral hepatitis.
-This does not mean that the figure is final, because often hepatitis proceeds in a latent form and a person can be a virus carrier, without knowing it.
+It is no coincidence that a disease of viral etiology is blamed for the pathologies of this very important organ; according to statistics, there are over 500 million people worldwide who suffer from viral hepatitis.
+This does not mean that the figure is final, because quite often hepatitis occurs in a latent form and a person can be a virus carrier without even suspecting it.

-Hepatitis derives its name from the Greek denotation of the liver - hepatos, it is the most vulnerable organ for viruses that cause hepatitis.
-However, the cause of the disease can be not only viruses, but intoxication, including alcohol, cholecystitis and cholangitis, as well as burn intoxication and toxicosis during pregnancy.
+Hepatitis got its name from the Greek word for liver – hepatos, this is the most vulnerable organ for viruses that cause hepatitis.
+However, the cause of the disease can be not only viruses, but also intoxication, including alcohol, cholecystitis and cholangitis, as well as burn intoxication and toxicosis during pregnancy.

 Hepatitis A

-The disease, which we call hepatitis A, was discovered by the great clinician Sergei Petrovich Botkin in the 19th century, later his name was not only a disease, but also a medical institution in St. Petersburg, a clinical infectious disease hospital.
+The disease that we call hepatitis A was discovered in the 19th century by the great clinician Sergei Petrovich Botkin; later, not only the disease was named after him, but also a medical institution in St. Petersburg - the Clinical Infectious Diseases Hospital.

-Hepatitis A is caused by a virus that has a membrane, a stance to acids and enzymes.
-So the harmful agent penetrates into the body, easily overcoming the acidity of the gastrointestinal tract.
-In addition, the virus perfectly "feels" itself in any liquid medium, therefore its distribution through water is most typical.
-The only relative plus of hepatitis A is the fact that a person is more than them only once in a lifetime, then in his immune system protection from this virus is developed for a lifetime.
+Hepatitis A is caused by a virus that has a shell that is resistant to acids and enzymes.
+Thus, the harmful agent penetrates the body, easily overcoming the acidity of the gastrointestinal tract.
+In addition, the virus "feels" great in any liquid environment, so its spread through water is most typical.
+The only relative advantage of hepatitis A is the fact that a person gets it only once in a lifetime, then his immune system develops protection against this virus for life.

-The prevalence of hepatitis A is not quantifiable and accurate statistical data.
-It is only known that 99% of children are infected with hepatitis A in Europe, Europeans are less likely to get sick, but according to the latest information, every second of a thousand Europeans was also sick with this disease.
+The prevalence of hepatitis A cannot be calculated or given precise statistical data.
+It is only known that in Asian countries 99% of children suffer from hepatitis A, Europeans suffer from it less often, but according to the latest data, every second out of a thousand European residents also suffered from this disease.

-The source of infection are food, fruit, water, fish, uncooked or not thermally processed.
-Also, the virus A is transmitted through elementary dirt, it's not for nothing that this hepatitis is called the problem of unwashed hands.
-An infected person excretes hundreds of millions of viruses into the environment with feces, and viruses stay on dirty hands for a long time.
-Even without a rich imagination, it is easy to imagine the danger of infection with this ubiquitous virus that surrounds a person literally everywhere.
-Infection occurs by fecal-oral routes, the virus unhindered enters the intestine, then into the bloodstream and the liver, more precisely into the cells most attractive to it-hepatocytes.
-Hepatitis virions are fixed inside the cell (in the cytoplasm) and there they begin to multiply.
-With bile, the virus is transferred again into the intestinal tract and is excreted with feces.
+The source of infection is food, fruit, water, fish, unpeeled or uncooked.
+Also, the A virus is transmitted through basic dirt, it is not for nothing that this hepatitis is called the problem of unwashed hands.
+An infected person releases hundreds of millions of viruses into the environment with feces, and viruses also remain on dirty hands for a long time.
+Even without a rich imagination, it is easy to imagine the danger of infection with this omnipresent virus, which surrounds a person literally everywhere.
+Infection occurs through the feco-oral route, the virus freely enters the intestines, then the bloodstream and liver, or rather the most attractive cells for it - hepatocytes.
+Hepatitis virions are fixed inside the cell (in the cytoplasm) and begin to multiply there.
+With bile, the virus is transferred back to the intestinal tract and excreted with feces.
 Liver cells are destroyed not by the virus itself, but by its own immune system, which sends T-lymphocytes to fight the virus.
 Lymphocytes see hepatocytes as carriers of a harmful agent and destroy them.
-The result is an inflammatory process of the liver, death of hepatocytes and complete freedom for the viruses multiplied in a comfortable environment.
+The result is an inflammatory process of the liver, death of hepatocytes and complete freedom for viruses that have multiplied in a comfortable environment.

-The incubation period of the disease can last from 14 to 42 days, all this time the person continues to infect the environment, sometimes without knowing it.
-It should also be taken into account that hepatitis A can be completely unnoticed, that is, it can be asymptomatic or manifest as insignificant signs.
-The main symptoms of viral hepatitis A depend on how much the patient is sick (in children the symptoms are often not manifested at all).
-Classical symptoms are as follows:
+The incubation period of the disease can last from 14 to 42 days, all this time the person continues to infect others, sometimes without suspecting it.
+It should also be taken into account that hepatitis A can go completely unnoticed, that is, be asymptomatic or manifest itself with minor signs.
+The main symptoms of viral hepatitis A depend on how old the patient is (in children, symptoms often do not appear at all).
+The classic signs are as follows:

 • Weakness;